Forensic accounting header graphic with desk and office supplies illustration

 Joey Friedman, CPA, PA has provided forensic accounting and expert witness services to attorneys and litigants throughout South Florida for over 25 years.
 Our practice focuses exclusively on forensic accounting, business valuation, and litigation support — we do not prepare tax returns or perform audits, which means we are singularly focused on the types of financial analysis that matter in litigation.

-If you are handling a divorce, fraud investigation, commercial dispute, or any matter involving complex financial issues, contact us to discuss how we can help.
+If you are handling a divorce, fraud investigation, commercial dispute, or any matter involving complex financial issues and need economic damages analysis or expert support, contact us to discuss how we can help.

 Picture of Joey Friedman